-- The affiliate (you): You get to showcase products and brands in your niche you love with your readers, improving their lives and building your side income.
+- The affiliate (you): You get to showcase products and brands in your blog niche you love with your readers, improving their lives and building your side income.

 But does it work?
 If you need proof that affiliate marketing for bloggers is a revenue generator, check out these statistics:

 - Affiliate network participation from content publishers increased 175% over the past two years.

 - Developed affiliate programs account for generating 15 to 30% of all advertisers’ online sales.